aptuitiv/gmaps/LOCAL_TESTING.md

 We've included [11ty](https://www.11ty.dev/) to build a local static site that you can use for testing.

-The files ae in the `site-src` directory.
+The files are in the `site-src` directory.

 You will need to create a `.env` file that contains the `GOOGLE_MAPS_API_KEY` variable.
 Assign your Google maps API key to that variable.